thebkv/bkv/exodus09.md

 Whatever remains exposed will die.

 The word of God now creates a **choice within Egypt itself**.

-Judgment has been announced.

-But the response to the word will determine what happens next.
+Judgment has been announced, and the response to the warning determines what happens next.

 ### v20–21 — A New Division Appears